seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Aside*

 Here comes a flattering rascal; upon her
-Will I first work: she’s for her master,
+Will I first work: she's for her master,
 An enemy to my son.
 How now, Pisania!
 Doctor, your service for this time is ended;
 Take your own way.